 Photo from Wikipedia

 This article was posted on Saturday, March 6th, 2010 at 1:25 pm and is filed under Countries & Cultures, Festa della Donna, Festival of Women, Holidays Around the World, Italian, Italy, Languages, Women's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Festival of Women in Italy – La Festa della Donna”